ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_crm_account %}
+Factual customer table representing all existing and historical customers from SalesForce.
+There are customer definitions for external reporting and additional customer definitions for internal reporting defined in the [handbook](https://about.gitlab.com/handbook/sales/#customer).

+The Customer Account Management business process can be found in the [handbook](https://about.gitlab.com/handbook/finance/sox-internal-controls/quote-to-cash/#1-customer-account-management-and-conversion-of-lead-to-opportunity).

+The grain of the table is the SalesForce Account, also referred to as `DIM_CRM_ACCOUNT_ID`.

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

+{% enddocs %}

 {% docs fct_crm_attribution_touchpoint %}
 Fact table for attribution Bizible touchpoints with shared dimension keys relating these touchpoints to dim_crm_person, dim_crm_opportunity, and dim_crm_account.
 These touchpoints have revenue associated with them.